Mortising with Chisels

 Steps 1 - 2

 1 Carefully lay out the dimensions of your mortise, choosing a width that matches one of your chisels.
 Clamp the workpiece securely to a solid surface.
-Then set the cutting edge squarely within the lines and 1/8" from the far end, as shown in the illustration at left.
-Strike the chisel with a mallet or dead-blow hammer, and drive it 1/4" into the wood.
+Then set the cutting edge squarely within the lines and 1⁄8 " from the far end, as shown in the illustration above.
+Strike the chisel with a mallet or dead-blow hammer, and drive it 1⁄4 " into the wood.

-2 Keep the bevel down, incline the chisel handle toward yourself, and begin to chop out material to a depth of 1/4", as shown at left.
-Pull the chisel edge back 1/8" for each new cut.
+2 Keep the bevel down, incline the chisel handle toward yourself, and begin to chop out material to a depth of 1⁄4 ", as shown below.
+Pull the chisel edge back 1⁄8 " for each new cut.
 Be careful not to angle the chisel left or right.